stephenlb/pubnub-sqlite-server/README.md

-# PubNub SQLite Query Server
+# How to Use localhost as Web Database Server

 This repository contains a Node.js server application that uses PubNub to listen for SQL queries on a specified channel and executes them on an in-memory SQLite database.
 The results are then sent back to a designated response channel.